 - To copy entire file systems, use the dump(8) and restore(8) commands; to make partial copies, use find(1) and cpio(1), or tar(1). - Checkpointed jobs will not continue if the inode numbers of files used by that job change or the minor device number of the holding file system changes; any file system reconfiguration will cause restart failures for checkpointed jobs that have open files on any affected file system. - The dump and restore commands change the inode numbers and defragment a file system.
-You can use the dd(1) command only between file systems of the same size and type. - Moving or reordering slices or adding or removing striping or mirroring changes a file system. - If you are running in single-user mode, the swap device must exist, but it does not have to be full production size. - Because the swap device definition comes from the param file and not its /dev entry, you can move it arbitrarily across system reboots (that is, it needs no preparation before use). - You can prepare and use the dump device area as a temporary file system; however, be sure that you reinitialize it after you have finished your file system changes. - If you plan to destroy the /tmp file system, notify your users (users like to be warned about changes to the /tmp file system). - When you change a file system that is subject to data migration, you must perform special steps.
-If you are unsure what is included in these steps, contact your Cray Research service representative. - Although disk slice names do not have to include the disk number, a logical, ordered naming convention can be useful. - To tag your data, place a file called 1.am. fsname at the head of each file system (fsname represents the name of the file system). - Do not reuse minor device numbers but keep the highest minor device number under the type MAX limit for your kernel (in which type represents the device type).
+You can use the dd(1) command only between file systems of the same size and type. - Moving or reordering slices or adding or removing striping or mirroring changes a file system. - If you are running in single-user mode, the swap device must exist, but it does not have to be full production size. - Because the swap device definition comes from the param file and not its /dev entry, you can move it arbitrarily across system reboots (that is, it needs no preparation before use). - You can prepare and use the dump device area as a temporary file system; however, be sure that you reinitialize it after you have finished your file system changes. - If you plan to destroy the /tmp file system, notify your users (users like to be warned about changes to the /tmp file system).

-- You can use striping only on disk devices that have the same physical type; striping must be between slices of the same size and position on different disks. - To speed data population, apply logical device cache (ldcache) to a destination file system.
+- When you change a file system that is subject to data migration, you must perform special steps.
+If you are unsure what is included in these steps, contact your Cray Research service representative. - Although disk slice names do not have to include the disk number, a logical, ordered naming convention can be useful. - To tag your data, place a file called 1.am. fsname at the head of each file system (fsname represents the name of the file system). - Do not reuse minor device numbers but keep the highest minor device number under the type MAX limit for your kernel (in which type represents the device type). - You can use striping only on disk devices that have the same physical type; striping must be between slices of the same size and position on different disks. - To speed data population, apply logical device cache (ldcache) to a destination file system.

-5.15 Creating file systems
+5.13 Creating file systems

-After you have planned the configuration of your physical and logical devices and defined them using CSL, you must follow the steps described in this subsection to create file systems on your logical devices.
+After you have planned the configuration of your physical and logical devices and defined them using CSL, you must follow the steps described in this section to create file systems on your logical devices.
+(To determine the devices provided with your system and how they are allocated to file systems, see Section 5.9.3.5, page 66.)